CorentinLouis/SPACE_labelling_tool/README.md

 * "q" - once this key is hit the figure will close and the polygons drawn will be saved to the files
 * "r" - this allows the user to rename the polygon that has just been or currently is being drawn

-Once the user has has finished drawing their polygons they may hit "q" to close the window and end the program or, if they wish to go to either the next or previous time phase they can do so by hitting the left or right arrow keys.
+Once the user has finished drawing their polygons they may hit "q" to close the window and end the program or, if they wish to go to either the next or previous time phase they can do so by hitting the left or right arrow keys.
 Hitting "left" will create a new environment with data form the previous time range, and similarly when pressing "right" but with the next data in time.
 Once again, if running on Spyder,